tbanish/reading_list/spec.md

 Specs:

  [x] Use Sinatra to build the app
+ I am using Sinatra to build the app.

- [x] Use ActiveRecord for storing information in a database [x] Include more than one model class (e.g. User, Post, Category) [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) [x] Include user accounts with unique login attribute (username or email) [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying [ ] Ensure that users can't modify content created by other users [ ] Include user input validations
+ [x] Use ActiveRecord for storing information in a database I am using ActiveRecord for storing information in a database.

+ [x] Include more than one model class (e.g. User, Post, Category) I am using a User and Book model.

+ [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) A User has many books.

+ [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) A Book belongs to a User.

+ [x] Include user accounts with unique login attribute (username or email) Users login in with a unique username.

+ [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying [ ] Ensure that users can't modify content created by other users [ ] Include user input validations